Security Analysis of LTE Connectivity in Connected Cars: A Case Study of Tesla: Empirical Evaluation and Results

 \section{Empirical Evaluation and Results}

-\textbf{IMSI Catching Exposure.} To evaluate the susceptibility to IMSI catching, we conducted a series of rigorous experiments using both its eSIM (pre-provisioned with a T-Mobile profile) and a custom-programmed physical SIM (imitating a T-Mobile network).
-Our attacks were based on active LTE identity capture techniques involving the deployment of a rogue eNodeB that sends unprotected NAS \texttt{IdentityRequest} messages with spoofing, and with partial attachments to elicit the device's IMSI.
-Figure~\ref{fig:imsi-catching} shows an experimental example of an \texttt{IdentityRequest} message during a partial attachment, with sub-Figure~\ref{fig:identity-req-res} showing the identity request, while Figure~\ref{fig:imsi-exposure} illustrating the exposed IMSI.
+\textbf{$\bullet$ IMSI Catching Exposure.} To evaluate the susceptibility to IMSI catching, we conducted a series of rigorous experiments using both its eSIM (pre-provisioned with a T-Mobile profile) and a custom-programmed physical SIM (imitating a T-Mobile network).
+Our attacks were based on active LTE identity capture techniques involving the deployment of a rogue eNodeB that sends unprotected NAS \texttt{IdentityRequest} messages with spoofing, and with incomplete attachments to elicit the device's IMSI.
+Figure~\ref{fig:imsi-catching} shows an experimental example of an \texttt{IdentityRequest} message during such an attachment, with sub-Figure~\ref{fig:identity-req-res} showing the identity request, while Figure~\ref{fig:imsi-exposure} illustrates the exposed IMSI.